 The Mayor's Chief of Staff is a member of the Mayor's cabinet, and has an advisory role over all operations of City government.
-The Chief of Staff is also charged with supervising and directing the operations of the Mayor's office, including scheduling, security, policy and planning, press, constituent services and intergovernmental relations.
+The Chief of Staff is also charged with supervising and directing the operations of the Mayor's office, including scheduling, security, policy and planning, press, and constituent services.